isabellainglis/playpal/README.md

 PlayPal is a fun browser app where you can play along to songs on the guitar, with the chords and lyrics appearing on the screen in sync with the music.

 I built this app to help make it easier to be more consistent with playing guitar.
-I have personally found that consistency is key when introducing a new habit and that it can often be a hassle to find all the information I need when re-visting a previous song that I have learned.
+I have personally found that consistency is key when introducing a new habit and that it can often be a hassle to find all the information I need when re-visiting a previous song that I have learned.
 With Playpal, all of this information is in one place (chords, strumming pattern, lyrics and section patterns), making it easy to pick up where you left off!

 ### **Deployed:** https://playpal-guitar.netlify.app/